spinnaker/spinnaker.github.io/guides/developer/plugins/index.md

 The [pf4jStagePlugin](https://github.com/spinnaker-plugin-examples/pf4jStagePlugin) creates a custom pipeline stage that waits a specified number of seconds before signaling success.
 Consult the [Test a Pipeline Stage Plugin](/guides/developer/plugin-creators/deck-plugin/) guide for how to test this plugin using a local Spinnaker environment.

-## Interface (Non-ExtensionPoint) Plugins
+## Interface Plugins

 The second way you can create a plugin is to implement a regular Java interface that you find in a service.
 Your plugin uses the PF4J `@Extension` annotation but does not extend `org.pf4j.ExtensionPoint`.

 Advantages:
 * Spinnaker loads the plugin in an isolated classpath